-Children enjoy a good range of activities to ensure they are challenged and able to make progress in their learning.
+Children enjoy a good range of activities to help them to make progress in their learning.
 The childminder undertakes regular observations on children's achievements and includes photographs and examples of their work to reflect their achievements.
-She clearly links the observations to the aspects of the area of learning to show that they are receiving a broad and balanced range of activities to support their all round learning and development.
-However, the next steps in their learning has not yet been identified which may hinder their progress.
+She clearly links the observations to the area of learning to show that they are receiving a broad and balanced range of activities to support their all-round learning and development.
+The next steps in their learning have been identified to show that they are fully supported and can make good progress in their learning.